consbio/mbtileserver/README.md

 From within the repository root:
 ```
 $  ./mbtileserver --help
-Serve tiles from mbtiles files
+Serve tiles from mbtiles files.

 Usage:
   mbtileserver [flags]